visualengineers/sci-knowledge-base/README.md

 `{{ site.baseurl }}/your-link` or `{{ site.baseurl }}/{{ custom-page.url }}` or `{{ custom-page.url | prepend: site.baseurl }}`

 More fancy markdown: [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+### Kramdown

+Not yet satisfied?
+Kramdown is the default Markdown renderer for Jekyll, offering you additional options for styling.
+Add for example `{:.my-css-class}` to tell Kramdown you want to apply your fancy custom CSS.

 ### Responsiveness shortcodes